crybapp/library/beginners-guide/getting-started/discord.md

-# Setting up Discord Integration
+# Setting up a Discord application
 Currently, Cryb relies on `Login with Discord` for initial authentication.
 This guide will tell you how to setup a [Discord](https://discordapp.com) application for use with Cryb.

 ## Docs